 Chasing mountains – Best travel dreams or nightmares?

 Climbing mountains and see the view from above is an amazing addictive experience.
 But although the mountain will always be there, you have to have the weather on your side to really get the reward you’re climbing for.

 Climbing Acatenango in Guatemala by Jasmin from Fairly Global

-I can feel my heart beating like crazy and it’s getting hard to breath and I haven’t adjusted to these altitudes.
+I can feel my heart beating like crazy and it’s getting hard to breathe and I haven’t adjusted to these altitudes.
 Even if I had I’ve never done such hard physical exercise in my life.
-It’s a six hour walk to the top and it’s all uphill.
+It’s a six-hour walk to the top and it’s all uphill.

 I’ve never been so tired and cold in my life when I get to the camp.
 I’m wearing every single piece of clothing I have and I’m wrapped in a thick sleeping bag but I’m so cold I can barely speak.
 I don’t think I sleep a second that night.

 When the sun finally rises I can’t see a thing as the whole camp is being surrounded by thick fog.
 The clouds move for about two seconds so I can get a glimpse of the landscape but that’s it for me.
 I’m about to burst into tears.
 I’ve worked so hard to get here but it didn’t pay off.